Full Fat Things Delivers Core Digital Infrastructure for Wolters Kluwer’s Product Suite

 Full Fat Things initially gained the trust and understanding of the Wolters Kluwer executive team by meeting with product and IT stakeholders to map out business operations.
 We found what their current business processes were and what their requirements would be in the future.
 Their internal system maps were used to support the move to digital by ensuring the new build integrated directly with the right systems and supported their customers, wherever they are.

 The first step was to remove legacy software.
 It was becoming expensive to maintain and hindered their product growth.
-Wolters Kluwer wanted to reinvigorate their technology and create a more efficient content management system, so modernising their software had to come first.
+Wolters Kluwer wanted to reinvigorate their technology and create a more efficient content management system.

 We migrated data from SAP, Broadvision, NXT, Documentum, and even legacy content stores based in Revision Control System (RCS).
 Wolters Kluwer now has the option to build their own content in a ‘shopping cart’ approach.
-Staff can select a number of categories, or libraries of information and tools, to sell content to their target market.
 Drupal enables this content management using their regular concepts.

 One central customer portal